lobobabysaurus/TicTacTechno/api/README.md

-# TicTacToeOnlineServer
+# TicTacTechnoAPI
-Server side for TicTacToe online server.
-Exercise to learn SQLAlchemy and Flask
+API for the Tic Tac Techno Game using Flask and SQLAlchemy